opensciencegrid/user-school-2019/docs/materials/day4/part2-ex1-blast-proxy.md

 ### Modify the submit file and wrapper script

-In the wrapper script, we have to add some special lines so that we can pull from Stash and use the HTTP proxy.
+In the wrapper script, we have to add some special lines so that we can pull from the HTTP proxy.
 In `blast_wrapper.sh`, we will have to add commands to pull the data file:

 ```bash hl_lines="4 8"